Is there a link between smartphone use and the rise in teen depression?

 Scientists are not sure why the hippocampus may be smaller in some people with depression, It is possible that some depressed people are simply born with a smaller hippocampus but it likely that no single brain structure or pathway fully accounts for clinical depression.

 This is interesting because research into excessive screentime has shown that it can also mess with the structure of the brain.
 Research has shown shrinkage or loss of tissue volume in gray matter areas e.g. the processing bit.
-It affects the frontal lobe, which governs executive functions, such as planning, planning, prioritizing, organizing, the bit where you get things.
+This affects the frontal lobe, which governs executive functions, such as planning, planning, prioritizing, organizing, e.g. the bit where you get things done.

 According to the latest research on the impact of the internet on our metal health experts have compared internet addiction to pathological gambling, eg behaviour rather than substance addiction.
 With 9 out of every 10 teenagers in Australia having use of a mobile phone on a daily basis, most with internet connection, its not hard to see why the smartphone is so closely linked to teen mental health issues.